bheuju/DevOps-Learning/day22 - docker.md

 sudo usermod -aG docker <username>

 # This allows the <username> user to run Docker commands without using sudo each time

+newgrp docker
+# you can refresh the group membership without logging out by running:

 sudo docker ps
 docker ps